 There is no limit to the amount of the defined benefits lump sum death benefit that can be paid from a scheme, but it will be tested against the (deceased) member’s lifetime allowance.
 Schemes may promise to pay a set amount of money on death or a lump sum death benefit linked to the salary of the member, or by some other measure.
 It is entirely a matter for the scheme to decide.

 To exempt the payment from inheritance tax, the rules of the scheme usually provide that the lump sum shall be held on discretionary trusts, with the trustees of the scheme, then deciding who it should be paid to.
-The rules may or may not specify the category of people or entities that the trustees can consider as ultimate beneficiaries.
+The rules may or may not specify the category of people or entities that the trustees can

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.